Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 ---

 ####isQualified()
-> <p>Indicates if the currently logged user is qualified for the next round or not.</p>
+> Indicates if the currently logged user is qualified for the next round or not.

 > **Returns**
 * <tt>true</tt> if user is qualified, <tt>false</tt> otherwise.